Mother, goddess, sacrificial offering?

 After this point, these female deities were then symbolized by their skirts (called mantas), which could explain the careful attention paid to Coatlicue’s snaky skirt.
 It functions as a reminder of her name—Snakes-Her-Skirt—as well as symbolizing her as a deity and reminding the viewer of her past deeds.
 This might also explain why—in place of her head—we have two snakes rising from her severed neck.
 They represent streaming blood, which was a precious liquid connoting fertility.
 With her willing sacrifice, Coatlicue enabled life to continue.

 Some details on the sculpture support this newer and enticing interpretation.
 There is a date glyph, 12 Reed, inscribed on the sculpture’s back which might relate to the beginning of a new solar era.
 Archaeologists have also found the remains of several other monumental sculptures of female deities similar to Coatlicue, but each display different skirts.
-One of these sculptures (see photo at top of the page) stands near to Coatlicue in the Anthropology Museum, but hearts adorn her skirt instead of snakes.
+One of these sculptures stands near to Coatlicue in the Anthropology Museum, but hearts adorn her skirt instead of snakes (you can see this sculpture in the photo at the top of the essay).

 Despite her fame in one of the most important Aztec myths concerning their patron god, Coatlicue did not have numerous stories recorded about her during the sixteenth century (that we know of at least).
 Few surviving Aztec objects display her.
 However, another stone sculpture in the National Museum of Anthropology—on a much smaller scale—shows Coatlicue with her head intact.
 We can identify her by her snaky skirt.
 Her face is partly skeletonized and de-fleshed.
 Her nose is missing, revealing the cavity.
 Yet she still has flesh on her lips, which are open to reveal bared teeth.
 Even with her head, this version of Coatlicue still seems intimidating to us today.
 But was she perceived as terrifying by the Aztecs or is this only a twenty-first century impression of her?